 Fresh juice is best but you will need a good juicer to get it out of a pineapple (unless you feel like doing a lot of work with your muddler and strainer).

-My tip for buying pineapple juice is to find the smallest cans possible.
+When buying pineapple juice, look for the smallest cans possible.
 Unless you are serving key lime pie martinis to a crowd, this will help avoid waste.
-Opening one 6 or 8-ounce can is better than 64 ounces because pineapple doesn't keep as well as other juices, particularly in the cans it typically comes in.
+Opening one 6-ounce or 8-ounce can is better than 64 ounces because pineapple doesn't keep as well as other juices, particularly in the cans it typically comes in.

 The Lime Cordial